ssitu/Java-Neural-Network-Library/README.md

 I could not think of another way to display a graph in JavaFX of the progress of the network, so I settled on a outer class that nests the neural network class inside.

 Example 1: NNest.NN nn = new NNest().new NN(.001, 7777, "sigmoid", "sigmoid", "quadratic", "adam", 2, 2, 1);
-This will make a neural network with 2 input nodes, 2 hidden nodes, and 1 output nodes.
+This will make a neural network with 2 input nodes, 2 hidden nodes, and 1 output node.
 The seed is set for repeatability.

 Example 2: NNest.NN nn = new NNest().new NN(.001, 7777, "relu", "softmax", "log", "adam", 794, 512, 256, 128, 10);